spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/oryx-localization.md

 Oryx uses the active application language to look up the available labels.
 When the language is `en`, the locales for English are resolved.

 If a language resource can be resolved, the translation key is evaluated against the available translations in the resource using all "parts" of the key.
 For example, if a translation key contains multiple parts, like `cart.increase`, you can provide a global translation for just the `increase` part or for `cart.increase`.
+This mechanism allows for a single translation of `increase` that might affect multiple components.
+This provides a consistent and convenient translation mechanism while remaining flexible to add specific localizations for some components.

 ## Auto-conversion of translation keys

 If a translation key doesn't match any of the translations, or if the i18n feature is not installed (which is the default behavior), the translation key is converted into a human-readable message.

-For example, if a token contains multiple parts, like `cart.increase`, you can provide a global translation for just the `increase` part or for `cart.increase`.
-This mechanism allows for a single translation of `increase` that might affect multiple components.
-This provides a consistent and convenient translation mechanism while remaining flexible to add specific localizations for some components.

 The following examples show how the tokens are translated.